YU-Zhejian/art_modern/docs/Usage-apb.md

   - Unaligned reads are included in the input SAM/BAM file;
   - All primary- and unaligned reads have quality information;
   - Secondary- or supplementary-aligned reads have no quality information.
+- Automatic format detection is supported.
+However:
+  - If the input file is not a regular file, `--i-format` must be specified.
+  - The program will firstly try to detect SRA format if supported.
+If not, the program will try to tell format using HTSLib.
+See also: [`htsfile(1)`](https://www.htslib.org/doc/htsfile.html).

 ## Example